-Response: With a majority of the Property being redeveloped, there is minimal environmental impacts from the proposal.
+Response: With a majority of the Property being developed, there is minimal environmental impacts from the proposal.
 The Property is not directly on Shea Boulevard.
 The proposal seeks to include pedestrian and non-motorized connections to other open space links in the immediate area.
-The proposed new zoning category (PCD PUD) will create three-times the open space required by the city.
+The proposed new zoning category (PCD PUD) will create over two-times the open space required.

 Provide an efficient road network and promote alternative modes of travel by building Shea Blvd according to anticipated traffic demands and following the Shea Blvd.
-Transportation/Access Policy (Arterial/Arterial Median Break Policy); maximizing the trail system by providing safe and convenient access to areas north and south of Shea Blvd
+Transportation/Access Policy (Arterial/Arterial Median Break Policy); maximizing the trail system by providing safe and convenient access to areas north and south of Shea Blvd...

 Response: Shea Boulevard is fully developed in this area of the city.
 The proposal provides for several cross-access points for the commercial center at the direct southeast corner of 92nd Street and Shea Boulevard.
 Other cross access is being considered so as to ensure minimal impacts to the overall traffic of the Shea Boulevard corridor.
-Furthermore, this proposal offers rental discount incentives for employees working within one mile of the site to live in Mercado Courtyards; hence, eliminating vehicular trips and allowing those essential workers to walk to work.
+A traffic signal is also being proposed, which leads to safer southbound movements away from Shea Blvd.